Ellen Harding Baker: Notable work

 Created in 1876 by Ellen Harding Baker and used to assist with her astronomy lectures.

 Ellen Harding Baker likely began creating the Solar System Quilt in 1876 as evidenced by the "A.D 1876" embroidered in the lower right corner.
 It apparently took her until 1883 to complete the project.
-In September of that year, New York Timespicked up a quote from an Iowa newspaper that "Mrs. M. Baker, of Lone Tree, has just finished a silk quilt which she has been seven years in making.
+In September of that year, The New York Times picked up a quote from an Iowa newspaper that "Mrs. M. Baker, of Lone Tree, has just finished a silk quilt which she has been seven years in making.
 It has the solar system worked in completely and accurately."

 The quilt has a wool top embellished with wool-fabric applique, wool braid, and wool and silk embroidery.
 The design of the quilt resembles the illustrations found in astronomy books of that time period.
 The quilt shows the Sun at the center and the eight planets of the Solar System (with indicated orbits around the Sun), as well as the asteroid belt.
 The myriad of stars that exist beyond the Solar System are also shown.
 The Galilean moons of Jupiter, as well as moons of Earth, Saturn, Neptune and Uranus are included, as are Saturn's rings.
 The upper left of the quilt shows a large comet, which is likely C/1874 H1, discovered in 1874 by Jérôme Eugène Coggia.

 The quilt measures 89 x 106 inches (225 cm x 269 cm).
 It is currently in possession at the Smithsonian Institution, National Museum of American History.
 It was donated to the museum by Patricia Hill McCloy and Kathryn Hill Meardon, who are descendants of Baker's daughter Carrie.

 A fictionalized backstory of the creation of the Solar System Quilt is told in the children's book She Stitched The Stars: A Story Of Ellen Harding Baker's Solar System Quilt authored by Jennifer Harris.